1964–65 United States network television schedule (daytime)

-The 1964–65 daytime network television schedule for the three major English-language commercial broadcast networks in the United States covers the weekday daytime hours from September 1964 to August 1965.
+The following is the 1964–65 daytime network television schedule for the three major English-language commercial broadcast networks in the United States.
+It covers the weekday daytime hours from September 1964 to August 1965.

 Talk shows are highlighted in yellow, local programming is white, reruns of prime-time programming are orange, game shows are pink, soap operas are chartreuse, news programs are gold and all others are light blue.
 New series are highlighted in bold.